-Marion County Adult Abuse Investigators are trained and authorized to act as designees of the Oregon Department of Human Services, Office of Adult Abuse Prevention and Investigation (OAAPI).
-OAAPI Coordinators provide frequent and regular technical assistance and coaching to Adult Abuse Investigators, approve completed investigation reports, and ensure that investigations are timely, thorough, and objective.
+Marion County Adult Abuse Investigators are trained and authorized to act as designees of the Oregon Department of Human Services, Office of Training Investigation & Safety (OTIS).

-Adult Abuse Investigators receive reports of actual or suspected abuse regarding adults with intellectual and developmental disability (IDD).
-Investigators screen abuse reports to determine if they meet the definition of abuse in Oregon Administrative Rule 407-045-0260 - and if so, Investigators conduct a full investigation.
+Adult Abuse Investigators receive reports of actual or suspected abuse regarding adults who experience intellectual and developmental disabilities (IDD) or adults who experience a severe and persistent mental illness or substance use disorders who are receiving mental health treatment from a community program as defined in OAR Chapter 407, Division 007.
+Investigators screen abuse reports to determine if they meet the definition of abuse in ORS 430.735 and if so, conduct a full investigation.

-When an abuse report is received, Investigators also assess the need for protective services.
-If protective services are required, the case manager is responsible for immediately providing or arranging for the provision of protective services actions.
+When an abuse report is received, investigators assess the need for protective services.
+If protective services are required, the case manager/clinician is responsible for immediately providing or arranging for the provision of protective services.

-Adult Abuse Investigators participate on the Marion County Multi-Disciplinary Team, to positively collaborate with the local District Attorney's office; law enforcement agencies; Investigators for adults who experience mental health issues, aging, or physical disability; health care organizations; and human services groups - to better protect vulnerable adults.
+Adult Abuse Investigators participate on the Marion County Multi-Disciplinary Team (MDT), facilitated by the local District Attorney's office and required by state statute.
+The MDT serves to positively collaborate with the local District Attorney's office; law enforcement agencies; investigators for adults who experience intellectual and developmental disabilities, mental health conditions, aging, or physical disabilities; health care organizations; and human services groups - to better protect vulnerable adults.